pdt1806/DisLife/README.md

 - This is where you create your new post.
 - This serves as the initial and the main page of the app (it stays in the center).
-- You are allowed to take a photo from your camera, or choose an image from your gallery.
+- You are allowed to take a photo from your camera (front and back), or choose an image from your gallery.
 - Messages are optional.
 But if you choose to have them, make sure they are at least 2 characters in length.

 ### 2. View current post